-How Russians View Themselves: a Psychological Study of National Auto-stereotypes
+How Russians View Themselves: Psychological Study of National Auto-Stereotypes

 – P. 15 - 22.